-The government shutdown is over (for now) but it gave us all a moment or two to think about what it would be like to go without pay for a period of time.
-The shutdown highlighted how few Americans have the kind of savings experts say they need in order to handle a crisis.
+The recent Corona Virus gave us all a moment or two to think about what it would be like to go without pay for a period of time.
+The virus highlighted how few Americans have the kind of savings experts say they need in order to handle a crisis.
 Forty percent of the federal employees laid off didn’t have savings which seems like a lot, yet Experian reports that 78% of Americans live paycheck to paycheck and 69% have little or nothing saved. $6,375 is the average credit card debt and the average interest rate is over 17%.
 These numbers are grim and tell us that folks obviously need more financial education.
 We simply need to get back to the basics.
 It’s not that hard to build an emergency fund.

 Think back to every “emergency” that you have ever had in your life.
 I use the quotes because we tend to think that everything is an emergency when money is tight in our lives, but in reality, very few things are truly emergencies.
 Confusing wants with needs is one of the biggest errors that we make and one reason that many are in debt to start with.
 When you think about all of the true emergencies that crop up, having $1,000 readily available will cover pretty much all of them.
 That’s why it is Dave Ramsey’s Baby Step 1.
 There are very few emergencies that will cost more than that, and those emergencies that do can often be put on installments and lumped into all of the other debts that you tackle with your debt snowball in the next baby step.